Why Consulting Value Propositions Must Include a Client Success Journey

 When consultancies focus on strategically developing and retaining their clients, they unlock a cycle of trust, repeat business, and long-term client retention.
 We’ve seen this proven repeatedly across high-performing consultancies.

-A client success journey is a roadmap that consulting firms can (and, in my opinion, absolutely should) develop that in a clear manner displays what milestones the firm can help its clients achieve and what problems it can address through long-term relationships.
-At the foundation of this roadmap is the clear vision of what value will be continuously delivered to clients.
+A client success journey is a roadmap that consulting firms can (and, in my opinion, absolutely should) develop that clearly displays what milestones the firm can help its clients achieve and what problems it can address through long-term relationships.

 Recommended reading: The Consulting Value Proposition Quadrant

-Here’s a real-life example of how our former client, a supply chain consulting firm, designed its client success journey for a global manufacturing client.
+Here’s a real-life example of how our former client, a supply chain consulting firm, designed its 4-step client success journey for a global manufacturing client.

 Step 1: Establishing a strong foundation – supply chain risk strategy